Bangladesh–Bhutan relations: Economic relations

 Bangladesh is the largest buyer of Bhutanese apples and oranges.
 The volume of bilateral trade between the two countries stood at $57.90 million in fiscal year (FY) 2018–19.
 Bhutan exports chemicals, pulp, boulders, fruits and vegetables to Bangladesh.
 Bhutan imports garments, food products, plastics, pharmaceuticals, furniture and electrical products from Bangladesh.
 Bangladesh is exploring investments in Bhutan's hydropower sector as of 2020.
 Plans include a joint Indo-Bangladeshi investment of US$1.25 billion for Bhutan's 1,125-MW Dorjilung hydropower plant.

 Preferential trade agreement

 Bangladesh signed a preferential trade agreement with Bhutan on 6 December 2020.
 According to this agreement, 100 products of Bangladesh will get duty-free access to Bhutan and 34 Bhutanese products that will get duty-free access to the Bangladeshi market.
+In 2025, during a bilateral visit by Bhutanese Prime Minister, Bangladesh and Bhutan discussed strengthening trade cooperation including intention of singing the first free trade agreement between two countries.

 Climate change

-Bhutan and Bangladesh are part of the Climate Vulnerable Forum and the V20 Group of Finance Ministers.
+Bhutan and Bangladesh are part of the Climate Vulnerable Forum and The Vulnerable Twenty Group.
 Melting glaciers and rising sea levels are major concerns in both countries.